quobit/teaching-python/README.md

 # teachingpython
-Useful resources for teaching Python
+Opinionated list of resources for teaching Python